yasoon13/mainboulevard/roadmap.md

 > BACK OF HOUSE is the answer.

 ## What are you bringing on the table
-Project management expertise (being the bridger among stakeholders - sum is bigger than individual parts) <br>
+1. Project management expertise (being the bridger among stakeholders - sum is bigger than individual parts) <br>
-Investment knowledge expertise ()
+2. Investment knowledge expertise (use Sarmaaya and FMVA knowledge) <br>
+3. Analysis and Problem solving (via engineering background) <br>
 ## I don't have any leads
 Always find the oppotunity that could be the TURNING POINT
 ## Maybe I should write blogs